ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-variables.md

 Disallow top level variables.

-Variables at the top level may indicate side effects because it may be used as state in functions or methods.
-As such, `const` is the only kind of top-level variable allowed by default, and it can only be assigned certain values.
+Variables at the top level may indicate side effects because it can be used as state in functions or methods.
+As such, `const` is the only kind of top-level variable allowed by default.

 ## Rule Details